What Is ’Nduja? The Spicy Calabrian Salami Spread That Inspired Our Vegan Tomato ’Nduja

 Cavatelli with Tomato ‘Nduja and Pecorino

-The word 'nduja (pro: in-DOO-ya) has perplexed many (myself included) and although I have my own theories on its etymological origins (which do not include the French andouille at all), I'm still a bit uncertain.
-I can totally understand why people would think it derives from the French andouille (pro: en-DOO-ee) phonetically, but historically it just doesn't add up.
+Origin of ‘Nduja: ‘Nduja’s history is shrouded in mystery especially in the world of salumi because it is very unlike other salumi throughout Italy.
+It is spreadable, like butter, due to the high pork fat content and it is also very spicy due to the addition of Calabrian chili peppers.
+The actual word 'nduja (pro: in-doo-YA or in-doo-ZHA) is even more mysterious and has perplexed many (myself included) and although I have my own theories on its etymological origins (which does not include the French andouille), I'm still a bit uncertain.
+I can understand why people would think it derives from the French andouille (pro: en-DOO-ee) phonetically, but historically it just doesn't add up.

 Traditional ‘Nduja di Spilinga